-Conversational marketing company Drift entered the crowded MarTech space and quickly garnered a lot of
+Conversational marketing company Drift entered the crowded MarTech space and quickly garnered a lot of buzz.

 In the last year, the company has grown from 25 people to 100, opened a new office in San Francisco, and increased revenue by more than 10x.

 In this week's episode of The Inbound Success Podcast, Drift VP of Marketing, Dave Gerhardt shares why brand is the company's key differentiator and how leading with brand has fueled its growth.

 Listen to the podcast to learn what Drift is doing to get results, or read the transcript below.